 Citizen science has become a powerful force for scientific inquiry, providing researchers with access to a vast array of data points while connecting non scientists to the real process of science.
 This citizen-researcher relationship creates a very interesting synergy, allowing for the creation, execution, and analysis of research projects.
-With this in mind, a Convolutional Neural Network using ResNet50 has been trained to identify conus marine snails at species level in collaboration with the Natural Science Museum in Madrid .
+With this in mind, a Convolutional Neural Network has been trained to identify conus marine snails at species level in collaboration with the Natural Science Museum of Madrid.
 The taxonomy of these snails has changed significantly several times during recent years and the introduction of Deep Learning techniques allowing to classify them is a very valuable tool for the experts.

 This Docker container contains a trained Convolutional Neural network optimized for conus snails identification using images.
 The architecture used is an Xception network using Keras on top of Tensorflow.

-The training dataset has been provided by the Museo de Ciencias Naturales de Madrid and it consists on a dataset containing images of 68 species of conus covering three different regions: Panamic region South African region Western atlantic and mediterranean region.
+The training dataset has been provided by the Natural Science Museum of Madrid and it consists on a dataset containing images of 68 species of conus covering three different regions: the Panamic region; the South African region; and the Western atlantic and mediterranean region.

 This service is based in the Image Classification with Tensorflow model.

 : Puillandre, N.; Duda, T.F.; Meyer, C.; Olivera, B.M.; Bouchet, P. (2014).
 One, four or 100 genera?
 A new classification of the cone snails.
 Journal of Molluscan Studies.
 81 (1): 1–23. doi:10.1093/mollus/eyu055.
 PMC 4541476.
 PMID 26300576.